trevp/tripledh/tripledh.md

 ephemeral key compromise, but also adds message ordering constraints and weakens deniability.

-The "[NAXOS][] trick" can be used in many key agreement protocols to protect against RNG failure.
-Ephemeral private keys are generated using a KDF to combine some RNG output with a secret key that was generated at the same time as the identity private key (or - with great care - the identity private key itself can be used).
+A technique from [NAXOS][] can be used in many key agreement protocols to protect against RNG failure.
+Ephemeral private keys are generated using a KDF to combine some RNG output with a secret key that was generated at the same time as the identity private key (with great care the identity private key itself can be used).
 Assuming the RNG was secure when the initial data was generated, later ephemeral private keys will be secret even if the RNG becomes predictable (though ephemerals may be reused if the RNG repeats).

-More robustness against ephemeral-key compromise could be achieved by a "QuadrupleDH" which adds `DH(A, B)` into the KDF.
-With this, compromising a single ephemeral private key does not enable impersonation attacks, and compromising both ephemeral private keys for a session does not enable decrypting it.
+More robustness against ephemeral-key compromise can also be achieved at the cost of extra computation by a "QuadrupleDH" which adds `DH(A, B)` into the KDF.
+With this, compromising a single ephemeral private key does not enable impersonation attacks, and compromising both ephemeral private keys for a session does not decrypt it.

 [HMQV][] and variants provide robustness similar to QuadrupleDH, and have greater computational efficiency than TripleDH, but have IPR